Design, measurement, and analysis

 One of the objectives of conducting experiments is to make causal inferences.
 At least three criteria need to be fulfilled to validate a causal inference (Hoyle, 1995):

 To meet the criterion of isolation, careful measurement should be implemented to establish validity and reliability, and to reduce measurement errors.
-In addition, extraneous variance, also known as threats against validity of experiment, must be controlled in the design of experiment.
+In addition, extraneous variance, also known as threats against validity of resarch, must be controlled in the research design.

 Last, statistical methods are used to calculate the mathematical association among variables.
 However, in spite of a strong mathematical association, the causal inference may not make sense at all if directionality and isolation are not established.